-At the beginning let,s say what is the visibility.
+At the beginning let’s say what is the visibility.
 Visibility has varied and diverse meanings.
-I will considerate a visibility in the meteorological aspect.
-In meteorology the visibility determines us the degree of atmosphere clarity and is usually referred to as the maximum horizontal distance trough the atmosphere, that object can be seen by the unaided eye (Bennett, 2016) .
+I will considerate visibility in the meteorological aspect.
+In meteorology, visibility determines the degree of atmosphere clarity and is usually referred to as the maximum horizontal distance through the atmosphere, that object can be seen by the unaided eye (Bennett, 2016).
 There are 2 kinds of visibility:

 – Vertical visibility, that determines how far can we see up or down.
-In practice this feature is varied due to meteorological conditions (like planetary boundary layer) described in previous article.
-The vertical visibility is also a distance, that an observer can see vertically into a surface-based obscuring phenomenon, such as fog, rain and snow (McGraw-Hill Dictionary, 2003).
-In the aviation the vertical visibility is the maximum height from which a pilot can recognize ground features when the surface is obscured because of a meteorological phenomenon.
+In practice, this feature is varied due to meteorological conditions (like planetary boundary layer) described in the previous article.
+The vertical visibility is also a distance, that an observer can see vertically into a surface-based obscuring phenomenon, such as fog, rain, and snow (McGraw-Hill Dictionary, 2003).
+In aviation the vertical visibility is the maximum height from which a pilot can recognize ground features when the surface is obscured because of a meteorological phenomenon.

 Visibility can be treated as an environmental quality that is valued for aesthetic reasons that are difficult to express or quantify (Hyslop, 2009).
 Everywhere we have locations, that can boast a scenic landscape closer or further.
-Unfortunately air pollution and another big haze concentration can degrade closer scenic vistas and obscure those, located further from the observer.
-Particular matter affects visibility in multiple ways: obscure distant objects, drains the contrast from a scene and discolors the sky (Hyslop, 2009).
+Unfortunately, air pollution and another big haze concentration can degrade closer scenic vistas and obscure those, located further from the observer.
+The particular matter affects visibility in multiple ways: obscure distant objects drain the contrast from a scene and discolors the sky (Hyslop, 2009).

 In previous decades the visibility was almost exclusively used to denote the human capability to detect, recognize and identify objects.
-Since the industrial revolution, when many pollutants has been emitted into the atmosphere visibility emerged as an aesthetic concern especially within protect areas.
-In this article I would like to enclose the factors, which influence on the horizontal visibility range, highly important for long-distance observation purposes.
+Since the industrial revolution, when many pollutants have been emitted into the atmosphere visibility emerged as an aesthetic concern especially within protected areas.
+In this article, I would like to enclose the factors, which influence the horizontal visibility range, highly important for long-distance observation purposes.

 2. INFLUENCE OF THE DIFFERENT FACTORS ON THE HORIZONTAL VISIBILITY RANGE